Your free business.com+ membership unlocks exclusive tech deals and advisor support

 1. Note your trademark renewal dates.

-Trademark protection is based on active use — it’s not just a one-and-done registration process.
-The United States Patent and Trademark Office (USPTO) requires regular renewal filings to verify that your mark is still “alive” and viable.
+Trademark protection depends on continued use — it’s not a one-and-done registration process.
+The United States Patent and Trademark Office (USPTO) requires periodic maintenance filings to confirm that your trademark is still in use and eligible for protection.

-You can track USPTO forms and applications via your USPTO portal.
-Trademark holders can check the status of their trademarks at any point by entering their serial or registration number in the Trademark Status and Document Retrieval (TSDR) system.
+You can track USPTO forms and applications via your USPTO.gov account.
+Trademark holders can check the status of their trademarks at any point by entering their serial or registration number in the Trademark Status and Document Retrieval (TSDR) system on the USPTO website.

 TipBottom line